ghedamat/ghedamat.github.com/_posts/2022-01-10-notes-on-leading-projects.md

 - migrations
 	- getting existing users on the feature
 	- moving existing data

+We want to understand where the risk is and work with product to help shape the requirements in a way that minimizes it while maximizing value for our customers.

 # The phases of a project
 Projects can be broken down in 3 parts: